MetOffice/CSET/docs/source/index.rst

    changelog
    GitHub <https://github.com/MetOffice/CSET>

-The **Community Seamless Evaluation Toolkit**, CSET, is a community-developed open source toolkit for evaluation, verification, and investigation of weather and climate models.
+The **Community Seamless Evaluation Toolkit, CSET**, is a community-developed open source toolkit for evaluation, verification, and investigation of weather and climate models.
 It supports the evaluation of physical numerical models, machine learning models, and observations seamlessly across time and space scales.
 CSET